On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 Target keywords are the words or phrases users enter into search engines when they are looking for specific information or solutions.
 By identifying the right target keywords for your website, you can optimize your content to rank better in search results for those keywords.

-You may use keyword research tools like SEMrush, Ahrefs, Google Keyword Planner, etc., to find what terms and phrases people use to find pages like yours.
+You may use keyword research tools like SEMrush, Ahrefs, etc., to find what terms and phrases people use to find pages like yours.

 For example, you can use SEMrush Keyword Magic Tool, which has a large keyword database of over 24.6 billion keywords.
 This means you can find a lot of good keyword suggestions for your website.